ibrahimmadnan/buildroot-at91sam9m10-flashloader/README.md

 make

 6)wait until build is complete

 7)copy all files in output/images into folder in microsoft windows OS

+8)paste and replace your image files to the repository folder contenets
-8)copy the the files attached on the same folder , connect your board and atmel-ice 9)run the bat file to load the system on nand flash
+9) connect your board and atmel-ice
+10)run the bat file to load the system on nand flash

 you can monitor the progress through board serial debug rs232 port.